artsy/README/careers/ladder.md

       <td>
         <ul>
           <li>Communicates unambiguously and makes their main points very clear.</li>
+          <li>Encourages a culture of constructive feedback and praise within all of PDDE.</li>
           <li>Encourages ideas and suggestions even when they are wrong; can constructively redirect and improve others' work.</li>
           <li>Recognizes and graciously handles topics of emotion or defensiveness.</li>
           <li>Can sell Artsy to external candidates, tailoring the message to the individual.</li>